We run a number of skills training sessions each term.

 Most of our training is online but we've made space available on campus should you need somewhere to join from.

 We also run a number of specialised training sessions for staff and research postgraduates:

 We have a broad range of content as part of the programme (including our Digital Wednesdays), but each term we aim to include the following eight core sessions:

 |"Where did I read that thing?": Reference management|

-|Let's get critical I: Making sense of academic sources|
+|Let's get critical I: Credible sources|

-|Let's get critical II: Taking an academic approach to your reading|
+|Let's get critical II: Finding the right reading|

-|It's all in the presentation: saucing (and sourcing) up your slides|
+|It's all in the presentation: creating and presenting your slides|

 Follow the links above for more help on the topic and to see if any forthcoming sessions have been scheduled.

 Digital Wednesdays are a range of sessions on various themes outside of our core selection of training.
 They may have a specialist focus, or they may just be plain out there!
 The only essential is that they're on a topic that's remotely digital.
-While our main digital skills sessions are run by Library and IT staff, Digital Wednesdays are often put on by guest speakers from elsewhere within the University.